evanx/redishub/README.md

-## RedisHub.com
+## RedisHub

+<i>RedisHub.com home page and `/about` are redirected to this page.</i>

-Tag line: <i>The fast web database for every one.</i> It's fast because it's a RAM database, using Redis.
-It's for everyone because its easy to store text, numbers, JSON, lists, sets and sorted sets.
+Tag line: <i>A highly-available web database.</i> It's fast because it's a RAM database, using Redis.
+It's for everyone because its easy to store text, numbers, JSON, lists, sets and sorted sets, with more to come e.g. geographical data with Redis 3.2.
 It's a web database, because it's accessed via HTTPS.
+And it is highly available via Redis Cluster, published via CloudFlare CDN.

-The pricing model is 50c per month for 50MB RAM e.g. a million records, if they average 50 characters each.
-But it's free for up to 10MB e.g. store a 250k records averaging 40 bytes each.
+The pricing model is a 50c per month for 50MB RAM e.g. a million records, if they average 50 characters each.
+But it's free for up to 10MB e.g. store a 250k records averaging 40 bytes each, on us.

-So sign up and imagine some cool use cases for storing data in memory in the cloud, always instantly available.
+So sign up and imagine some cool use cases for storing data in memory in the cloud.

 Try it for fun: https://demo.redishub.com/create-ephemeral

 Documentation: https://github.com/evanx/rquery

-Currrently the home page and `/about` are redirected to this page.

 ### Status